top of page

 In the case to the below, the ulcer on the bottom of the great toe was not caused by a toe that bent poorly at its attachment to the foot.

 Rather, the last toe bone was dislocated and situated above the first toe bone.
-This resulted in the first toe bone being pushed down into the ground, creating a pressure spot (arrow below) that created an ulcer at the bottom of the great toe joint.
+This resulted in the first toe bone being pushed down into the ground, creating a pressure spot (arrow below) that created an ulcer at the bottom of the great toe joint (bottom right).
+This ulcer had been present and not resolving for eight months.

 On somewhat rare occasions, an ulcer may be caused